 Movement is an Expression of Life – Jeanne's practice is deeply informed by her background as a dancer and mover.
 Our health is reflected by the movement in our body: both through the externally visible movement of our body through space, and by the internal movement of qi, blood, and fluids.
 During a session with Jeanne, she will look at your body through this lens: how are movement and stasis (lack of movement) expressing in your body?
 How may that movement/lack of movement contribute to your primary complaint?
 What modalities will most effectively bring your body into a higher level of functionality and efficiency (balance)?
 Jeanne will evaluate how best to address your issues and develop a treatment plan that may include acupuncture, massage/manual therapy, movement, breath work, corrective exercises, nutritional counseling, or some combination of these disciplines.

 Jeanne Reilly, M.S., Lac. is an acupuncturist, bodyworker, and movement teacher.
 She has a Master's of Science from Tri-State College of Acupuncture and a Bachelor of Arts from Barnard College.
 Her work combines principles from Chinese Medicine and mind-body movement techniques.
-As an acupuncturist, she is trained in three distinct styles of hands-on practice (TCM, Japanese/Kiiko Matsumoto style, and Trigger Point Therapy/Dry Needling), as well as tui-na (Chinese medical massage.)
+As an acupuncturist, she is trained in three distinct styles of hands-on practice (TCM, Japanese/Kiiko Matsumoto style, and Trigger Point Therapy/Dry Needling), as well as Zero Balancing and tui-na (Chinese medical massage.)
 As a movement teacher, she has studied Gyrotonic/Gyrokinesis with Leda Franklin and Juliu Horvath, Pilates with Kelly Kane, anatomy and body reading with Tom Myers (author of Anatomy Trains), PNF (proprioceptive neuromuscular facilitation) and functional anatomy with Irene Dowd, and Bartenieff Fundamentals and Body-Mind Centering with Amy Matthews.
 In addition to her years of experience and study with these excellent teachers and institutions, Jeanne brings her fascination, curiosity, and reverence for the human body to each session; the notion that the body itself is our greatest teacher is at the center of her approach.